-6 multi-function display The display includes the following functions: Ι. Display Check. coolant temperature Shows coolant temperature (page 25). meter Fahrenheit (°F) or Centigrade (°C). speedometer Shows riding speed in miles or kilometers per hour (page 27). odometer Shows the total miles or kilometers ridden (page 28). tripmeter A & B Shows the number of miles or kilometers ridden since you last reset the meter.
-The tripmeter has two sub modes, "A" and "B." To zero (0) the tripmeter, press the RESET button (page 28). digital clock Shows hour and minute (page 31).
+12 odometer/tripmeter display The display includes the following functions: Display Check. odometer Shows the total miles or kilometers ridden (page 35). tripmeter A & B Shows the number of miles or kilometers ridden since you last reset the meter.
+The tripmeter has two sub modes, "A" and "B." To zero (0) the tripmeter, push and hold control button A (pages 35 - 36). fuel mileage meter Shows current fuel mileage, average fuel mileage, or fuel consumption.
+See pages 37 - 39.
+When the low fuel indicator comes on, the display is changed to the reserve fuel consumption (page 28).